Velocity structure functions in multiphase turbulence: interpreting kinematics of H$\alpha$ filaments in cool core clusters: Acknowledgements

 \section{Acknowledgements}

 This work was carried out during the ongoing COVID-19 pandemic.
 The authors would like to acknowledge the health workers all over the world for their role in fighting in the frontline of this crisis.
+The authors would like to thank the anonymous referee for a constructive report, which helped to improve this work.
 RM would like to thank Amit Seta for useful discussions.
 RM acknowledges Prof.~Lisa Kewley and Prof.~Matthew Colless for organising and funding a writing retreat, respectively, where a part of this work was written.
 PS acknowledges a Swarnajayanti Fellowship (DST/SJF/PSA-03/2016-17) and a National Supercomputing Mission (NSM) grant from the Department of Science and Technology, India.
 CF acknowledges funding provided by the Australian Research Council (Future Fellowship FT180100495), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
 We further acknowledge high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Centre for Supercomputing (grants~pr32lo, pr48pi and GCS Large-scale project~10391), the Australian National Computational Infrastructure (grant~ek9) in the framework of the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme.
 The simulation software FLASH was in part developed by the DOE-supported Flash Center for Computational Science at the University of Chicago.